zama-ai/concrete-ml/docs/deep-learning/torch_support.md

 ## Supported operators and activations

-Concrete-ML supports a variety of PyTorch operators that can be used to build fully connected or convolutional neural networks, with normalization and activation layers.
+Concrete ML supports a variety of PyTorch operators that can be used to build fully connected or convolutional neural networks, with normalization and activation layers.
 Moreover, many element-wise operators are supported.

 ### Operators